-Finance professionals will frequently refer to EBITDA, Cash Flow (CF), Free Cash Flow (FCF), and Unlevered Free Cash Flow (FCFF – Free Cash Flow to the Firm), but what exactly do they mean?
-There are major differences between EBITDA vs Cash Flow vs FCF vs FCFF and this Guide was designed to teach you exactly what you need to know!
+Finance professionals will frequently refer to EBITDA, Cash Flow (CF), Free Cash Flow (FCF), Free Cash Flow to Equity (FCFE), and Free Cash Flow to the Firm (FCFF – Unlevered Free Cash Flow), but what exactly do they mean?
+There are major differences between EBITDA vs Cash Flow vs FCF vs FCFE vs FCFF and this Guide was designed to teach you exactly what you need to know!

 Below is an infographic which we will break down in detail in this guide:

 Enter your name and email in the form below and download the free template now!

 In this cash flow (CF) guide will provide concrete examples of how EBITDA can be massively different from true cash flow metrics.
 It is often claimed to be a proxy for cash flow, and that may be true for a mature business with little to no capital expenditures.

 EBITDA can be easily calculated off the income statement (unless depreciation and amortization are not shown as a line item, in which case it can be found on the cash flow statement).
 As our infographic shows, simply start at Net Income then add back Taxes, Interest, Depreciation & Amortization and you’ve arrived at EBITDA.

 As you will see when we build out the next few CF items, EBITDA is only a good proxy for CF in two of the four years, and in most years, it’s vastly different.